Joeystaten11/CSC301Fall2018/Unit4/Unit4.5Notes.md

 > We need to be careful of ties.
 What if there were two values that had that same max population?

 ##### Non-correlated Example 2
-"Tell me about the Cities with Populations that are greater than the population of the largest English-speaking City"
+"Tell me about the Cities with SurfaceArea that are greater than the surface area of the largest English-speaking City"
 ```sql
 SELECT City.CityName, Country.CountryName, City.SurfaceArea
 FROM City